serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ## The Bad

-If you start checking the SPF and DMARC records for a lot of organisations you'll notice weak configurations are plentiful.
+If you start checking the SPF and DMARC records for a lot of organizations you'll notice weak configurations are plentiful.
 SPF soft fails are widespread and DMARC policies other than `reject` are quite common.

 Even `github.com` has an SPF soft fail and a `none` DMARC policy: